KristenEBrown/codeConventions/javaCodeConventions.md

 ## Source Files

 ### Source File Basics
   Java source files should contain only one public class or interface.
-Files may contain private classes and interfaces    associated with the the top level class, however, the top level class should be the first class in the file.</br></br>
+Files may contain private classes and interfaces    associated with the the top level class, however, the top level class should be the first class in the file.
-Files should be no longer than 2000 lines if possible.
+Files should be no longer than 2000 lines if possible.</br></br>

 ### Source File Names
   The source file should be case sensitive and use capital letters to delimit words.
 The file should be named after its top level class or interface, plus the *.java* extension.
-Package and subpackage names should be lowercase.
+Package and subpackage names should be lowercase.</br></br>

 ### Directory Layout
 Common directory layouts will help other users find your project quickly and reliably.
-**TODO:FINISH THIS**
+**TODO:FINISH THIS**</br></br>

 ### Source File Sections
   Your file should be well organized in sections separated by one space and ordered accordingly:
   - Beginning comments and license or copyright information
   - Package statements
   - Import statements
-  - Class and interface declarations
+  - Class and interface declarations</br></br>

 #### Beginning Comments
   Beggining comments should follow [javaDoc standards](https://www.oracle.com/technetwork/articles/javase/index-137868.html).
-It should list the version (using the @version tag), the programmer(s)(using the @author tag), the date(using the @since tag), the copyright(if present), and a brief description of the program and its uses.
+It should list the version (using the @version tag), the programmer(s)(using the @author tag), the date(using the @since tag), the copyright(if present), and a brief description of the program and its uses.</br>

 #### Package Statements
-  Package statements do not follow the column limit, and therefore, should not be wrapped.
+  Package statements do not follow the column limit, and therefore, should not be wrapped.</br>

 #### Import Statements
   Import statements do not follow the column limit, and therefore, should not be wrapped.